daos-stack/daos/docs/admin/deployment.md

 # System Deployment

-The DAOS deployment workflow requires to start the DAOS server instances early on to enable administrators to perform remote operations in parallel across multiple storage nodes via the dmg management utility.
+The DAOS deployment workflow requires starting the DAOS server instances early on to enable administrators to perform remote operations in parallel across multiple storage nodes via the dmg management utility.
 Security is guaranteed via the use of certificates.